influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/administration/creating-connections.md

       *Required only if [authorization is enabled](/influxdb/latest/administration/authentication_and_authorization/) on the InfluxDB instance to which you're connecting.*
     * **Password**: Enter the password.
       *Required only if [authorization is enabled](/influxdb/latest/administration/authentication_and_authorization/) on the InfluxDB instance to which you're connecting.*
     * **Telegraf Database Name**: This field specifies the database that Chronograf will use for populating different parts of the application, including the Host List page.
-If you've changed the default retention policy in your InfluxDB instance, you may want to change it here as well.
 If none is provided, we will use `autogen`.
 You will still be able to query any database you have access to in the InfluxDB instance when building dashboards or exploring data.
     * **Default Retention Policy**: Enter the name of the default [retention policy](/influxdb/latest/concepts/glossary/#retention-policy-rp).
-If none i s provided, it assumes `autogen`.
+If none is provided, it assumes `autogen`.
+If you've changed the default retention policy in your InfluxDB instance, you may want to change it here as well.
     * **Make this the default connection**: When this option is selected, this InfluxDB connection will be used when Chronograf is launched.

 4. Click **Add Connection**